xMathyu/search-bar-hvac/README.md

     MODAL_TASKS_PER_PAGE: 10, // Tasks per page in modal
     // ...
 };

+// In renderDropdownTasks function: const maxDropdownResults = 10; // Maximum results shown in dropdown
 ```

 ## Usage

 1. **Select Device**: Choose an HVAC device type from the dropdown
 2. **Search Tasks**: Use the search input to find additional tasks (minimum 3 characters)
+3. **Quick Selection**: Select from up to 10 results shown in the dropdown
+4. **View More Results**: Click "View more results (X)" to see all matching tasks in a modal
-3. **Browse All Tasks**: Click "All Tasks" button to view all available tasks in a modal
+5. **Browse All Tasks**: Click the "All Tasks" button to view all available tasks in a modal
-4. **Manage Selection**: Add/remove tasks by clicking on them
+6. **Manage Selection**: Add/remove tasks by clicking on them
-5. **Calculate Costs**: Enter parts cost, labor hours, and fees for each task
+7. **Calculate Costs**: Enter parts cost, labor hours, and fees for each task
-6. **View Totals**: See individual task totals and grand total
+8. **View Totals**: See individual task totals and grand total

 ## Browser Support